2015 Chateau Musar Bekaa Valley Rouge Library Collection

 Château Musar Red 2015: Exceptional taste and aroma

-The Chateau Musar Gaston Hochar 2015 presents a deep ruby red color that stimulates the senses.
-The aroma seduces with hints of blackberry, blackcurrant and cherry, followed by complex notes of leather and a fine, peppery spice.
-In the mouth the wine starts full and powerful, supported by a smooth finish with soft vanilla, warming spices and a hint of cocoa.
-The fresh acidity and supple tannins make this wine a perfect companion for richer meats such as duck or a ribeye steak.
+The 2015 Château Musar Gaston Hochar boasts a deep ruby red color that captivates the senses.
+The aroma seduces with hints of blackberry, blackcurrant, and cherry, followed by complex notes of leather and a delicate, peppery spice.
+On the palate, the wine begins full-bodied and powerful, supported by a smooth finish with soft vanilla, warming spices, and a hint of cocoa.
+The crisp acidity and supple tannins make this wine a perfect accompaniment to richer meats such as duck or ribeye steak.

 Vinification process